Clive Morrison-Bell: Biography

-Arthur was the son of Sir Charles William Bell and Louisa Maria Dawes.
+Arthur was the son of Sir Charles Morrison-Bell, 1st Baronet and Louisa Maria Dawes.

 He was educated at Eton and the Royal Military College, Sandhurst, and was commissioned in the Scots Guards in 1890.
 He served in the Boer War.
 In 1905, his father was created a Baronet.
 That same year the family assumed by Royal licence the additional surname and arms of Morrison in 1905, for Charles' mother, Mary Wilhelmina Morrison, the daughter and heiress of Royal Navy officer John Morrison.

 Arthur was promoted Major in 1908, and retired from the army the same year.

-At the general election of January 1910, Morrison-Bell was elected Member of Parliament (MP) for Honiton.
+At the general election of January 1910, Morrison-Bell was elected member of parliament (MP) for Honiton.
 In 1914, he rejoined the army at the beginning of the First World War, was captured in 1915 and returned to England in 1918.

 Morrison-Bell held the seat without a break until 1931, when he retired due to ill-health.
 He was created a baronet in the 1923 Birthday Honours.